-Debt Related to Capital Activities - Of the total Governmental Activities debt listed only 4,087,589 relates to assets the County holds title.
-Unspent restricted cash related to the debt that relates to assets for which the County holds title amounts to 1,065,109.
+Debt Related to Capital Activities - Of the total Governmental Activities debt listed only \$4,127,169 relates to assets the County holds title.

 Note to preparer: The Carolina County notes have been revised to illustrate the implementation of GASB 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
 Whether or not the disclosure requirements in GASB 88 apply to the debt issues outstanding for a given local government depends upon the specific situation under which each outstanding debt instrument was issued and the terms in the related debt documents.
 Please refer to the debt or bond documents for more information on how to disclose your government's specific debt.
-For more information, please refer to Memorandum #2019-08 on our website.
+For more information, blease refer to Memorandum #2019-08 on our website.